 Stop loss is that feature that limits your loss during an active trade.

-If you approach the market with a signal to buy LTC at 55-65.
+Suppose you approach the market with a signal to buy LTC at 55-65.
 Which means you anticipated a price increase.
-However, Instead of the price to move in your favor, a continuous drop was what ensued.
+However, a continuous drop ensued instead of the price moving in your favour.
 Once the price drops to 50, the order automatically stops.
 In other words, it means your stop loss was set at 50.